 Customers Also Bought

 Medtronic MiniMed Quick-Set Infusion Sets for insulin delivery in conjunction with insulin pumps in the MiniMed Paradigm family and MiniMed 530G.
-There are two different types of infusion kits--MiniMed luer lock connection and the other with the Paradigm connection for the Medtronic Quick-Set Pardigm Infusion Set.
-These Medtronic infusion kits offer customization with varying tubing lengths and with a soft, tapered plastic cannula.
-Medtronic infusion sets utilize a Safe Needle Disposal System created to prevent accidental needle sticks during disposal.
+There are two different types of infusion kits: MiniMed luer lock connection and the other with the Paradigm connection for the Medtronic Quick-Set Paradigm Infusion Set.
+These Medtronic infusion kits offer customization with varying tubing lengths and a soft, tapered plastic cannula.
+Medtronic infusion sets utilize a Safe Needle Disposal System created to prevent accidental needlesticks during disposal.

 Medtronic QuickSet Infusion Set utilizes a plastic cannula and a 90-degree insertion angle.
-It is the best selling infusion set from Medtronics.
-The infusion set supports low to average BMI with a 6mm cannula option and four length options—18, 23, 32, or 43 inches.
-There is also a design that supports average to high BMI, using a 9mm cannula with three length options—23, 32, or 43 inches.
-The shorter length options of 18 to 23-inch support wearing the insulin pump close to the infusion site.
+It is the best-selling infusion set from Medtronics.
+The infusion set supports low to average BMI with a 6 mm cannula option and four length options: 18, 23, 32, or 43 inches.
+There is also a design that supports average to high BMI using a 9 mm cannula with three length options: 23, 32, or 43 inches.
+The shorter-length options of 18 to 23 inches support wearing the insulin pump close to the infusion site.
 The more extended length options of 32 to 43 inches support wearing the insulin pump further away from the infusion site.